 This guide will walk you through the most important takeaways you can learn from your child's score report.
-It also provides you with helpful resources to help your child improve his or her performance in the coming year.
+It also provides you with useful resources to help your child improve their performance in the coming year.

-1) Description of assessment
+1) Description of Assessment

 At the top of the report is a brief description of the assessment.
-At the bottom of this paragraph is contact information should you have any questions about this report.
+At the bottom of the paragraph is contact information should you have any questions about this report.